EdDataScienceEES/tutorial-emmmahouse/index.md

 <iframe src ="figures/interactive_table.html" width = "800" height = "600"></iframe>

-But we can do more adjusting to this table to make it more professional and accessible for a wider range of audiences.
+But we can do more adjusting to this table to make it more **professional and accessible** for a wider range of audiences.
 Maybe we want more options to search data within the table, or to add colour certain values to observe patterns more easily.

+These are simple edits to the code using *'filter = "top"'* to adjust the search bars and *'formatStyle'* to add in a pop of colour to your chosen values.
+We want the population values to come up in colour, so we select the 'population' within the formatStyle function. *'styleInterval'* is the function required for defining the colour scheme for the values in the columns and your chosen number eg *'10'* will be the breakpoint.
+This means the first colour chosen, *'red'* will be used for values below 10 and the latter colour will be for those values after 10.
+So, say we wanted all colours after 10 to be green, we can simply change the code from *'white'* to *'green'*, as you will see below.
+This is a fantastic tool for sorting data into catagories - here we can easily see the worryingly low puffin populations as they are coloured in red.

 ```
 ## Developing the data table even further ...